gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ### Daved Fared, Undergraduate Student

 ### Auburn Lattanzio, Undergraduate Student

 Auburn is a Senior majoring in Mathematics and minoring in Psychology at Pennsylvania State University.
 After graduating in Spring 2017, she hopes to apply the skills she has learned as a Math major to Psychology research in grad school.

+In her free time, Auburn is a Math Instructor at [Mathnasium] (http://www.mathnasium.com/statecollege/our-team), a tutoring center that focuses on instructing students in grades 2 through 12.

 ### Hifzah Malik, Undergraduate Student